bec-ca/stone/README.md

-# Command
+# Stone

-Command is a C++ library for parsing command line flags
+Stone is a C++ library to write and read static lookup tables on disk.

-TODO: Add example